Akashay-Anand/Mastering-JavaScript/03_functions.md

 let namedFunction = function myFunction(){
 	//some code here...
 }
-// cae ber refer using variable name and function name
+// can be refer using variable name and function name

 // 2. unnamed/anonymous expression
 let anonymousFunction = function(){